JavaScript-Bits/BigO-Notation/docs/BigO.md

 When we talk about space complexity we mostly refer to `Auxiliary Space Complexity` which refers to the space required by the algorithm, not including space taken up by the inputs.

 #### Rules of Thumb
-- Most primitives(booleans, numbers, undefined, null) are constant space.
+- Most primitives(boolean, numbers, undefined, null) are constant space.
 - Strings require O(n) space (where n is the string length)
 - Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)